Ivor Maxse: Later military career

+At the end of the war Maxse was promoted to the permanent rank of lieutenant-general in January 1919 and became GOC IX Corps, serving as part of the British Army of the Rhine, in Germany.

+He went on to be general officer commanding-in-chief (GOC-in-C) of Northern Command from June 1919, when he took over from General John Maxwell, until 1923.
+Promoted in September 1923 to general, he retired from the army in November 1926.
+He ceased to belong to the reserve of officers in December 1929.

+He held the post of colonel of the Middlesex Regiment from 1921 to 1932.

 Views on the Germans

 During the negotiations for an armistice with Germany, Maxse claimed in a letter that:

 The Hun is only wishful for peace in order to recover military power and be ready to launch a more successful attack at some opportune moment in the dim future.
 His heart is by no means altered.
 That is his nature.
 Recognise it.
 It is no use blaming him for his natural temperament, but it is wicked not to recognize what it is.
 His history during four wars proves it – i.e. 1864, 1866, 1870, 1914 – covering altogether a period of 64 years, two generations!
 He had but one objective and said so – world power...To prevent it we must crush and humiliate his Army which means his motive...let no sentimental gush be expended on the dirty Hun.

-After the War Maxse was still concerned with what he perceived to be the dangerous potential of Germany.
+After the war Maxse was still concerned with what he perceived to be the dangerous potential of Germany.
 Presciently, he wrote in January 1919: "They are incapable of fighting but I am still more convinced that they will quickly recover – say in ten years?
 And that when they do recover they will be just the same Huns as they have been, with the result that they will revert to militarism which is the only thing they do really understand".
 Maxse provoked controversy when he gave a speech in November to the annual dinner of the York Gimcrack Club in which he said of the scheme for a League of Nations: "For myself, I don't understand it, and I prefer a League of Tanks to a League of Nations".